delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 # Make sure the job you want won't disappoint you

-# How to negoiate in a job
+# How to negoiate a wage

 # Luck